-LONG TERM DISABILITY (LTD)
+LONG-TERM DISABILITY (LTD)

-Indiana University provides the opportunity for employees to purchase voluntary Long Term Disability (LTD) insurance.
-LTD insurance is designed to pay a monthly benefit to you in the event you cannot work because of a covered illness or injury.
-You choose if benefits will begin after 90 or 180 days of disability, and may also elect an optional annuity contribution benefit which provides contributions to a retirement annuity fund while you are disabled.
+Indiana University provides employees with the opportunity to purchase voluntary long-term disability (LTD) insurance.
+LTD insurance pays you a monthly benefit in the event that you cannot work due to a covered illness or injury.
+You choose if benefits will begin after 90 or 180 days of disability, and whether or not to add the annuity contribution benefit, which makes contributions to a retirement annuity fund while you are disabled.
 Premiums are based on age, salary, and the coverage option selected.
 The plan's underwriter is The Standard Insurance Company ("The Standard").